Between Jack Sprat and his wife

 According to Wikipedia, the Jack Sprat nursery rhyme was first published in 1639 in John Clarke’s book of sayings.
 Reprinted in Mother Goose about 25 years later, it reached a larger audience and has remained a favorite ever since:

-There’s a whole origin story that claims the poem is about King Charles I (1625-1649) and Queen Henrietta Maria (1609-1669), the dissolution of Parliament, illegal taxation to finance a war with Spain, and other tales of actual political intrigue in 17th Century England.
+There’s a whole origin story that claims the poem is about King Charles I (1625-1649) and Queen Henrietta Maria (1609-1669), the dissolution of Parliament, illegal taxation to finance a war with Spain, and other tales of actual political intrigue in seventeenth-century England.
 An interesting idea, but perhaps irrelevant to most modern audiences.
-Either way, it’s still a fun little piece that has endured the passage of time, even if common knowledge of it’s inspiring events has been lost.
+Either way, it’s still a fun little piece that has endured the passage of time, even if common knowledge of its inspiring events has been lost.